 Tyrosinemia, Type III (TYR-III)

 For more information about Tyrosinemia, Type III, go to Baby's First Test: Tyrosinemia, Type III.
-Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
 A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.